wntrtech/lx-ui/MIGRATION.md

 ### Date format

-We've also have changed default date format from "dd.MM.yyyy" to "dd.MM.yyyy." (in accordance to [Latvian law](https://likumi.lv/ta/id/301436#p15)).
+We've also changed default date format from "dd.MM.yyyy" to "dd.MM.yyyy." (in accordance to [Latvian law](https://likumi.lv/ta/id/301436#p15)).
 If, for any reason, you want to change it back, you can always use LX globals (most likely, in your `main.js`), like so:

 ```js
 myApp.use(createLx, {